paul-london/paul-london/README.md

 ## 🔭 Projects

-Below you will find two repositories - one is bioinformatics-related projects and the other is projects from my TripleTen Data Science Professional Training Program.
+Below you will find two repositories - one has bioinformatics-related projects and the other has projects from my TripleTen Data Science Professional Training Program.

 - [Bioinformatics](https://github.com/paul-london/Bioinformatics)
 - [TripleTen Data Science Projects](https://github.com/paul-london/TripleTen-Data-Science-Projects)